Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: System Model and Problem Formulation

-We investigate an uplink time division duplexing based narrowband communication system consisting of a single-antenna user and $I$ BSs\footnote{The system can be effortlessly expanded to support multi-user scenarios or accommodate users with multiple antennas.}.
-The carrier frequency is denoted as $f$, and the wavelength is represented as $\lambda=c/f$, where $c$ is the speed of light.
-We assume that each BS employs a uniform linear array (ULA) with $M$ antennas placed at an inter-element spacing of $d=\lambda/2$.
-The channel estimation for each BS is independent, so we consider an arbitrary BS without loss of generality and omit the superscript $i$.
+.
+The carrier frequency is denoted as $f$, and the wavelength is given by $\lambda=c/f$, where $c$ is the speed of light.
+We assume that each BS employs a Uniform Linear Array (ULA) with $M$ antennas spaced at half-wavelength intervals, i.e., $d=\lambda/2$.
+The channel estimation for each BS is independent, so we consider an arbitrary BS without loss of generality and omit the superscript $i$ in signal model.
 During the uplink training stage, the received signal $\mathbf{y}\in\mathbb{C}^{M}$ (observed variable or measurement) is given by